 A: Our code is 002866.
 Be sure to include the name Fashion Institute of Technology, and our address, Seventh Avenue at 27th Street, New York, New York 10001.

 A: If you applied for financial aid last year and meet certain conditions, the U.S. Department of Education will send you an electronic notification for a Renewal FAFSA on the Web.
 You will be required to use your PIN number.
-If you are a dependant student your parent will also need to use his or her pin number.
+If you are a dependent student your parent will also need to use his or her pin number.
 A renewal FAFSA requests the same information that a regular FAFSA requires, however, the renewal contains most of the information you submitted on your application last year.
 You will be asked to update specific information required for the new school year.
 If you prefer, you can start a new FAFSA.
 To reapply you should submit only one application per academic year.
 See "How to Apply"

 Q: I'd like to apply on time, but my parents haven't filed their tax returns yet.
 What should I do?